Got new wheels? Find out how to choose and save on your first car insurance policy.

 The cost of car insurance depends on your vehicle, driving record, location, level of coverage and other factors.
 Consider both your monthly payment and your deductible in case you need to make a claim.

 - The premiums.
 These are the regular, ongoing costs of holding a policy.
-Typically payable annually, monthly or fortnightly.
+Typically payable annually, monthly or every six months.

 - The deductible.
 This is a flat sum that you must pay whenever you make a claim.
 If your total deductible if $500, for example, then you will need to pay $500 before you can make a claim under your car insurance policy.